jschmolli/ipler/README.md

 # ipler
-checks ip and shows a notification at the bottom right
+checks ip and shows a notification at the bottom right (from ip-secrets.info)

+source is written in delphi